Serious childhood illnesses: what to do

 If your child isn’t feeding well or has no interest in feeding, this could be an early sign of childhood illness.

-Frequent or green vomiting
+Frequent or blood-stained or green vomiting

 Vomiting that doesn’t stop can cause dehydration and dangerous imbalances in the body’s chemical system.